 and including:

-Motivation letter describing background and research interests (1-2 pages)
+Short motivation statement describing background and research interests (2–5 paragraphs)

-Your letter must outline your prior work and the kind of research you are excited to conduct in the future.
+Your statement must outline your prior work and the research you are interested in.

 CV (including a list of publications and research/coding projects, if you have any)